I sew myself a stylish and elegant pair of trousers: the Paloma by Coralie Bijasson

 My sewing experience

-I took my measurements carefully and chose to make a muslin in calico to make sure that size 36 was the right size for me.
-I always make a muslin when sewing trousers because I find it is a project that requires more adjustments especially at the curve, the volume of the seat... we are all different 😊
+I took my measurements carefully and chose to make a calico toile to make sure size 36 was the right size for me.
+I always make a toile when sewing pants because I find it’s a project that requires more adjustments, especially around the curve, the volume of the seat... we are all different 😊

-After a quick muslin, I was able to confirm that size 36 fit well, I still had a little doubt about the curve and the waistband because I was going to use a fabric with a bit of stretch compared to my stiff muslin.
+After a quick toile, I was able to confirm that size 36 fit well, I still had a little doubt about the curve and waistband because I was going to use a fabric with a bit of stretch compared to my very stiff toile.

-Nevertheless, I cut my pattern and I did well!
+Nevertheless, I cut my pattern and I’m glad I did!

-I find that the sewing steps are well explained by the booklet and at the slightest doubt the video provides the necessary support.
-I find that assembling the pockets is simple and everything flows smoothly.
+I find the construction steps well explained in the booklet and if in doubt, the video provides the necessary support.
+I find the pocket assembly simple and everything flows smoothly.

 The assembly steps for the waistband and the invisible zipper are probably the most difficult because they require precision and patience to get a neat result.

-I really enjoyed sewing my Paloma trousers and I am delighted to have chosen this stretch viscose which makes my trousers flowing and soft.
-They are very pleasant to wear and I find that this choice gives a dancing look.
-I know I will make more, especially in a slightly stiffer muslin, the light gabardines tempt me well.
+I really enjoyed sewing my Paloma pants and I’m delighted to have chosen this stretch viscose which makes my pants fluid and soft.
+They are very comfortable to wear and I find this choice gives a dancing look.
+I know I will make more, especially in a slightly stiffer toile, the light gabardines are tempting me.

-In short, trousers are always a great experience and it is very satisfying so if you also want to sew your first trousers, but you do not dare to start alone, we thought of you.
-The course that many of you requested is finally online with "I sew my first trousers".
+In short, pants are always a great experience and very satisfying, so if you also want to sew your first pants but don’t dare to start alone, we thought of you.
+The course that many of you requested is finally online with "I sew my first pants".
 So, are you ready?

 Get your needles ready!